laws-africa/indigo-web/README.md

 # Version history

+## 0.1.2 (19 March 2017)

+* Styling for rendering commencement and assent notices as list items, not headings.

 ## 0.1.1 (19 March 2015)

 * Bump base font size to 15px to improve legibility with serif fonts.